 The ‘planetary boundaries' concept

 The overuse of resources is pushing our planet’s environmental systems to the limits of their stability.
 The concept of planetary boundaries indicates where this is happening and to what extent.
-It was developed by an international research group led by Swedish scientist Johan Rockström and the American Will Steffen.
-Published as a study in 2009, it has already been integrated into international climate policy objectives.
-The concept considers nine important biophysical processes of the Earth system for which the transgression of defined boundaries would have grave consequences for humanity.
-These include climate change, loss of biodiversity, and biogeochemical flows (nitrogen and phosphorous losses).
+Developed by an international research group led by Swedish scientist Johan Rockström and the American Will Steffen, it was published in 2009 and has already been integrated into international climate policy goals.
+The concept considers nine important biophysical processes of the Earth's system for which the transgression of defined boundaries would have grave consequences for humanity.
+Throughout the world, the planetary boundaries are being exceeded for climate change, biodiversity, nitrogen and phosphorus loss, land-use changes and the introduction of new substances.
+Preliminary estimates indicate that the boundaries for green water - rainwater available in the soil for plants - have also been exceeded.

 Assessing Environmental Footprints on a Limited Planet (PDF, 10 MB, 16.04.2020)Study commissioned by the Federal Office for the Environment (FOEN)